Croup often runs its course within three to five days. In the meantime, keep your child comfortable with a few simple measures:

 - Moisten the air.
 Although there's no evidence of benefit from this practice, many parents believe that humid air helps a child's breathing.
 You can use a humidifier or sit with the child in a bathroom filled with steam generated by running hot water from the shower.

-- Hold your child in an upright position.
-Sitting upright can make breathing easier.
+- Hold your child in a comfortable upright position.
 Hold your child on your lap, or place your child in a favorite chair or infant seat.
+Sitting upright may make breathing easier.

 - Offer fluids.
 For babies, water, breast milk or formula is fine.
 For older children, soup or frozen fruit pops may be soothing.